aayushkarki682/get-it-all/README.md

 * User would also be able to send the friend request

 ## Since we are solely focusing on back end web development and this is a fresh start
-we will be focusing solely on back end.
-After successful completion, front end will have all our time *But anybody interested in doing UI can feel free to do it.
+We will be focusing solely on back end.
+After successful completion, front end will have all our time
+*But anybody interested in doing UI can feel free to do it.
 I would really love and appreciate it* 😉